-These colorful Easter egg garlands are remarkably simple to make, and they amp up your home for the holiday—even the kids can get involved!
-Simply cut egg shapes out of paper, decorate with paint (use a toothpick to swirl the wet paint around for a cool marbled look), and attach to a string for hanging.
+Our Easter-worthy decoration is remarkably simple to make, and it amps up your home for the holiday—even the kids can get involved!
+Simply cut egg shapes out of paper, decorate with paint (stand them up to dry for a cool dripping look), and attach to a string to hang.

 Colorful Egg Easter Wreath

-To make the Easter egg decorations, use an awl to poke a small hole in each end of 12 plastic eggs.
-Cut 1/2x3-inch strips of patterned paper.
+Outdoor Easter decorations can be super easy to DIY!
+Using an awl, poke a small hole at each end of 12 plastic eggs.
+Cut 1/2 x 3-inch strips of patterned paper.
 Brush decoupage medium onto the back of a paper strip and apply to an egg, smoothing out the excess glue and air bubbles; repeat until egg is covered.
 After all of the eggs are covered, brush two thin coats of decoupage medium over the eggs, letting them dry in between coats.
 String the eggs onto a 16-gauge wire, allowing an extra inch of wire at each end.
 Wrap one end around the other to form a wreath shape; cover wire ends with a pretty pastel ribbon and hang.

 Jelly Bean Monogram

-Instead of a typical Easter wreath, hang a fun jelly bean monogram on your front door for spring.
-Paint a paper-mache letter (available at crafts supply stores) using acrylic paint in a pretty spring color, such as the purple shown here.
+Add a touch of sweetness to your outdoor Easter decor!
+Instead of a wreath, hang a fun jelly bean monogram on your front door for spring.
+Paint a papier-mache letter (available at crafts stores) using acrylic paint.
 For a single-color decoration, match the paint color to the jelly beans; if you want a multicolor decoration, mix pastel jelly beans and a single color of paint for the letter.
 Once the paint is dry, hot-glue the jelly beans to the front of the letter and let dry.
 Hot-glue a ribbon to the back of the letter to create a hanging loop, and hang on your front door.
 Try hanging in a large window for a cute Easter window decoration.

 Editor's Tip: To protect the candy and make the decoration last year after year, spray it with a clear-coat finish and let dry before hanging.